werf/werf/docs/pages/index.md

                         Open Source, written in Golang.
                     </li>
                     <li>
-                        Werf is not a SAAS, we consider it a new generation<br/> of high-level CI/CD tools.
+                        Werf is not a SAAS.
+We consider it a new generation<br/> of high-level CI/CD tools.
                     </li>
                 </ul>
             </div>